y0uls/Ultimate_Duke_Nukem_3D_Custom_Launcher/readme.md

 - Place "Ultimate Duke Nukem 3D Custom.exe" and "Ultimate Duke Nukem 3D Custom.zip" in "MakeSetup" folder

-- Run the "udnc.iss" file with InnoSetup OR "OnlineUDNC.iss" if you have an FTP server where to drop "Ultimate Duke Nukem 3D Custom.zip" (Consider changing the path in "OnlineUDNC.iss" if this is the case)
+- Run the "udnc.iss" file with InnoSetup OR "OnlineUDNC.iss" if you have an FTP server where to drop "Ultimate Duke Nukem 3D Custom.zip" (Consider changing the path in "OnlineUDNC.iss" in "#define UrlZipFile" if this is the case)

 - Compile the setup